caltechlibrary/dataset-single-cell/README.md

 Usage
 -----

 Type `python dataset-single-cell.py`.
-This will read metadata from a google sheet, build a collection, run through mock data processing, and demonstrate returning a subset of results with two approaches.
+This will read metadata from the google sheet, build a collection, run through mock data processing, and demonstrate two approaches for returning a subset of results.

 Known issues and limitations
 ----------------------------

-Should parse multi-value fields from spreadsheet into arrays.
+Should split multi-value fields from spreadsheet into arrays.

 Are there better ways of getting the kallisto files for downstream analysis (such as file streams from within the collection)?